Bang on a Can: Marathon Concerts

+Long Play Festival

+Starting in 2022, Bang on a Can expanded its one-day Marathon Concert to the annual three-day Long Play music festival.
+As of 2026, Bang on a Can has produced the annual at multiple simultaneous locations in Brooklyn, typically in early May.

 Bang on a Can Summer Festival at MASS MoCA

 In 2002, Bang on a Can began the yearly Summer Institute of Music, a program at the Massachusetts Museum of Contemporary Art (MASS MoCA) for young composers and performers.
 This program is sometimes referred to by the nickname "Banglewood" in reference to the nearby but far more traditional Tanglewood Music Festival.

 Staged Works

 The three artistic directors occasionally collaborate by jointly composing large staged works, often without revealing which sections each contributed.
 Examples include: